Chia-Network/chia-network.github.io/collections/_team/02-ryan.en.md

 order: 2
 ---

-COO of Tradehill, the first US based Bitcoin Exchange.
+COO of Tradehill, the first Institutional Bitcoin Exchange.